Q: ARE COURSES/SUMMER CAMPS SUITABLE FOR NEW STUDENTS/EXPERIENCED CODERS?

 A: We don't assume everyone wants to work in IT any more than a music teacher would assume all their students will become professional musicians.
 Learning to code is a great skill, regardless of what path you want to follow in life.
 More and more, everyone needs to be at least technically literate to thrive professionally, regardless of career path.
 More importantly in the short term, building cool things with code is a lot of fun!

-That said, remember that you're always covered by our outrageously comprehensive satisfaction policy - we haven't and won't ever decline to give a refund for any reason.
+A: We understand that not every student takes to coding straight away.
+We'd always encourage students to stick with it for at least a few weeks, and ideally the full first term, to be sure they've given it a fair chance.
+That said, we do have an outrageously comprehensive satisfaction policy - we haven't and won't ever decline to give a refund for any reason.
 If things aren't working out after week one or two (or eleven, or thirty, or...) you can always just ask for your money back.